taunsquared/graphic-novel-thesis/2018-04-02-chapter-summaries.md

   - increasing popularity of cephalopods for scientific inquiry (due to general growing interest in oceans and their relevance as an environment for understanding space as an environment) and their case for convergent evolution of intelligent behaviour (also relevant to how we think about alient intelligence).

 ## Chapter 3: Week 2: NEED TITLE
-Asoca and Minka end up joining the same home crew, AWESOME HOME CREW NAME.
-They are generally preoccupied with Marine Biology and Exo-Biology.
+Asoca and Minka end up joining the same home crew, SMART SWIMMERS.
+They are generally preoccupied with Marine Biology, Exo-Biology, and "intelligent movement".
 They like to build aquariums, terrariums, and playgrounds for humans of all sizes.

 A continuation of the "History of the ISS Corps":
 - A alternative theory slowly but surely pushes it's way to dominance: perceptual control theory